 COPIER COSTS | 8 MIN READ

-If you've been tasked to research the next copier for your organization, you may have discovered that Sharp copiers are among the best in the industry from a quality and reliability standpoint.
+If you've been tasked to research the next copier for your organization, you may have discovered that HP copiers are among the best in the industry from a quality and reliability standpoint.
 They also have some of the broadest options of machines that fit nearly any need.
-But how much does a Sharp copier cost?
+But how much does an HP copier cost?
 This article will breakdown all of the cost considerations you need to know.

-s one of the largest Sharp copier dealers in the United States, we certainly get asked this question all the time (and there are other articles out there written by companies who don't even sell Sharps!).
-So, we decided to write an article that breaks down the different costs associated with purchasing a Sharp copier.
+As one of the largest HP copier dealers in the United States, we certainly get asked this question all the time.
+So, we decided to write an article that breaks down the different costs associated with purchasing an HP copier.

 Unfortunately, it isn't as simple as picking a model off the shelf and paying at the front register.
 There are multiple factors that must be considered and all of them affect the bottom-line.
 In fact, it is possible for the same model to have varying costs.

 Much like a car purchase, you can choose the same make, model, and year, and still have two different numbers.
 Do you want leather or cloth interior?
 Manual or automatic transmission?
 GPS display or something more standard?

 Let's break down the different considerations you'll be presented so that you'll have an accurate representation of what kind of pricing to expect.

 Not every feature is needed when you purchase a copier.
 HP copiers are no different.
 Most likely, you are choosing Sharp because of its exceptional reliability, security features, or image quality (they're all great reasons to buy), but you may not need the ability to print at 50 pages per minute.

 The hardware is the basic nuts and bolts of your HP copier - the engine to the car, if you will.
 Among the factors to consider when choosing the correct model is:

 - Volume -approx. average number of copies needed monthly